Librarian of Congress

-The Librarian of Congress is the head of the Library of Congress, appointed by the president of the United States with the advice and consent of the United States Senate, for a term of ten years.
-In addition to overseeing the library, the Librarian of Congress appoints the U.S. poet laureate and awards the Gershwin Prize for Popular Song.

-The Librarian of Congress also appoints and oversees the Register of Copyrights of the U.S. Copyright Office and has broad responsibilities around copyright, extending to electronic resources and fair use provisions outlined in the Digital Millennium Copyright Act.
+The librarian of Congress is the head of the Library of Congress, appointed by the president of the United States with the advice and consent of the United States Senate, for a term of ten years.
+The librarian of Congress also appoints and oversees the Register of Copyrights of the U.S. Copyright Office and has broad responsibilities around copyright, extending to electronic resources and fair use provisions outlined in the Digital Millennium Copyright Act.
 The librarian determines whether particular works are subject to DMCA prohibitions regarding technological access protection.
-On July 13, 2016, the US Senate confirmed Carla Hayden as the librarian by a vote of 74–18 and she was sworn in on September 14, 2016.
+In addition, the librarian appoints the U.S. poet laureate and awards the Gershwin Prize for Popular Song.

-Origin and History
+History

-On April 24, 1800, the 6th United States Congress passed an appropriations bill signed by President John Adams which created the Library of Congress.
-This law was to serve a "further provision for the removal and accommodation of the Government of the United States".
-The fifth section of the act specifically created the Library of Congress and designated some of its early capabilities.
-The act provided for "the acquisition of books for congressional use, a suitable place in the Capitol in which to house them, a joint committee to make rules for their selection, acquisition, and circulation", as well as an appropriation of $5,000 for the new library.
+On April 24, 1800, the 6th United States Congress passed and President John Adams signed an appropriations bill that created the Library of Congress.
+This statute provided "for the removal [from Philadelphia to Washington, D.C.] and accommodation of the Government of the United States".
+The fifth section of the act created the Library of Congress and designated some of its early functions, including "the acquisition of books for congressional use, a suitable place in the Capitol in which to house them, a joint committee to make rules for their selection, acquisition, and circulation", as well as an appropriation of $5,000 for the new library.

-In 1802, two years after the creation of the library, President Thomas Jefferson approved a congressional act that created the Office of the Librarian and granted the president power of appointment over the new office.
+In 1802, two years after the creation of the library, President Thomas Jefferson signed into law a bill that created the Office of the Librarian and granted the president power of appointment for the new office.
 Shortly thereafter, Jefferson appointed his former campaign manager John J. Beckley to serve as the first librarian of Congress.
-He was paid $2 a day and was also required serve as clerk to the House of Representatives.
-It was not until 1897 that Congress was given the power to confirm the president's nominee.
+He was paid $2 a day and was also required to serve as clerk to the House of Representatives.
+It was not until 1897 that the Senate was given the power to confirm the president's nominee.
 This same law gave the librarian the sole power for making the institution's rules and appointing the library's staff.

-Up until the nomination of Herbert Putnam in 1899 under President McKinley, all previous librarians lacked any prior experience in the profession of librarianship; these librarians had held roles in journalism, law, writing, publishing, and politics.
-Even to this day, only three librarians – four including acting librarian David S. Mao in 2015 – have worked in the librarian field, despite several instances of opposition from the American Library Association.
+Until the nomination of Herbert Putnam in 1899 under President McKinley, all previous librarians lacked any prior experience in the profession of librarianship; these librarians had held roles in journalism, law, writing, publishing, academia, and politics.
+Even to this day, only three librarians – four including acting librarian David S. Mao in 2015 – had previously been librarians.